jakobhuerner/jakobhuerner.github.io/_posts/2020-12-20-dont_let_covid_spoil_your_ride_as_santa.md

 ---
 layout: post
-title:  If you are Santa ...
+title:  If you are santa ...
 categories: [Photos,]
 excerpt: ... don't let Covid spoil you ride to Vienna
 ---